MattRoelle/fhp/README.md

 ## Builtins

+`echo` is an alias for `ngx.say` and can be overridden by passing an `emit-symbol` string in the options table.

-The only builtin right now is the `dofile` function, which is similar to lua or fennel's `dofile` except it expects a path to a fhp file and an optional environment table.
+The only builtin other than `echo` right now is the `dofile` function, which is similar to lua or fennel's `dofile` except it expects a path to a fhp file and an optional environment table.
 This is useful for creating layout files, such as a header/footer, and small reusable components that can accept parameters.

 For example: